mikemountain/fantasy-football-scoreboard/README.md

 3. Run the command `git pull`.
 This will pull down all the latest changes to your board.
 4. Run the command `cp config.json.example config.json`.
 This will make a copy of the example config to use as your regular config file.
 5. Run the command `nano config.json` and then edit in the fields you require (steps for Yahoo and ESPN are further below in the README)
-6. After you've set up the config.json, run the board as normal `sudo python main.py` with whatever flags you choose to use.
+6. After you've set up the config.json, run the board as normal `sudo python3 main.py` with whatever flags you choose to use.
 7. Watch your team lose, try not to cry, cry a lot.

 ### YAHOO SETUP STUFF